0xPolygonHermez/zkevm-node/docs/sequencer.md

 ## Assumptions and perspective

 - All transactions **must** be processed sequentialy before considering them final.
 Therfore in order to reach the goals described above, the design should aim at:
-  - Having a great hit ratio (successfuly processed txs / total processed txs)
+  - Having a great hit ratio (successfuly processed txs / total processed txs).
+Note that a reverted tx is considered successful, a not successful tx would mean that either it violates the intrinsic checks or it out of counters
   - Minimizing time between txs are processed (as soon as one tx has been processed the next one starts)
   - Txs are sorted by max gas price
 - Although there is a point in the system which can't be run in paralel there is no reason to have a system which is 100% sequential